fluxchief/binaryninja_avr/README.md

 4) Xrefs on memory.

 ## I found a bug!
 "Awesome"!
-Please create a ticket upload your sample there as well.
+Please create a ticket upload your sample there as well (if possible).

 ## Known issues/limitations

- - No chip selection :/ Nothing we can do about at the moment (except for nagging the user to select an MCU at startup which is not going to happen, see issue #1, limitation of BN).
  - Memory accesses are weird.
 I had to place the data segment to an offset (currently 0x10 0000) because BN does not know about harvard architectures.
    This means if you have some offset in memory and want to look at this